Mobile Suit Gundam: Hathaway: Messer (メッサー, MESSER)

 The Messer, a mainstay of the Mafty organization, was developed by Anaheim Electronics based on the Geara Doga from the Second Neo Zeon War.
 It features a Zeon-style mono-eye design to symbolize its resistance to the Earth Federation.
 Despite its heavy armor, the Messer retains high mobility due to its numerous thrusters.
 Its armaments include a beam rifle, a standard beam saber, a large shield on its left arm, and Zeon-style shoulder spikes.
 The Messer comes in F01 and F02 variants, with the latter featuring leg-mounted thrusters for enhanced ground mobility.
 The film introduces an original Messer F02 Commander Type, distinguished by a head antenna, leg thrusters, and unique coloring.
-A “naked” Commander Type variant, with some components removed, also appears.
+A "naked" Commander Type variant, with some components removed, also appears.

 Penelope (ペーネロペー, PENELOPE)

 The Penelope, the primary antagonist mobile suit and a counterpart to the Xi Gundam, was produced by Anaheim Electronics to combat the Mafty organization.
 Though slightly less advanced than the Xi Gundam, it boasts a superior beam barrier.
-Initially designed with an internal Minovsky Flight System, development issues led to the adoption of an external “Big Goose” flight unit, making it the first mobile suit with such a system.
-The base unit, named “Odysseus Gundam,” becomes the 32-meter-tall, 112-ton Penelope when equipped with the flight unit.
+Initially designed with an internal Minovsky Flight System, development issues led to the adoption of an external "Big Goose" flight unit, making it the first mobile suit with such a system.
+The base unit, named "Odysseus Gundam," becomes the 32-meter-tall, 112-ton Penelope when equipped with the flight unit.
 Its weapons include multi-purpose arm units with missile pods, a beam saber, and a mega particle cannon, along with a handheld beam rifle, a large mega particle cannon, and funnel missiles in its shoulder and skirt armor, controlled via brainwaves.

 Gustav Karl (グスタフ・カール, GUSTAV KARL)

-The Gustav Karl, a mainstay of the Earth Federation’s Kimberly Unit, is a large mobile suit inheriting the design philosophy of the GM and Jegan lines, emphasizing high performance and heavy armor.
+The Gustav Karl, a mainstay of the Earth Federation's Kimberly Unit, is a large mobile suit inheriting the design philosophy of the GM and Jegan lines, emphasizing high performance and heavy armor.
 Standing 23 meters tall, it appeared in Mobile Suit Gundam Unicorn and is primarily used by security forces for policing operations.
 Its standard armaments include a beam rifle, a beam saber, a grenade launcher on its left arm, and a defensive shield.

 Other featured machines

-In the opening hijacking sequence, the novel features hijackers using a “Base Jabber” flight support vehicle to board the Haunzen flight.
-In the film, this is replaced with the Kaplan (ORX-005), a high-altitude mobile armor from Mobile Suit Zeta Gundam (1985).
-Additionally, the film features a ground-combat Jegan A-Type “Human Hunter” variant with black feet and waist-mounted anti-personnel weapons.
+In the opening hijacking sequence, the novel features hijackers using a "Base Jabber" flight support vehicle to board the Haunzen flight.
+In the film, this is replaced with the Gaplant (ORX-005), a high-altitude mobile armor from Mobile Suit Zeta Gundam (1985).
+Additionally, the film features a ground-combat Jegan A-Type "Man Hunter" variant with black feet and waist-mounted anti-personnel weapons.